systelab/systelab-components/GOVERNANCE.md

 responsibility for the change.
 Approval must be from collaborators who are not authors of the change.

 If a collaborator opposes a proposed change, then the change cannot land.
-The exception is if the TSC votes to approve the change despite the opposition.
-Usually, involving the TSC is unnecessary.
 Often, discussions or further changes result in collaborators removing their opposition.

+Please see the detailed instructions on [Contribution](https://github.com/systelab/systelab-components/blob/master/CONTRIBUTING.md)

 ### Collaborator activities